-Considering the normal fan and motor sizes utilized on BT evaporative condensers, anticipate that approximately 4 to 5 starts per hour are allowable.
+Considering the normal fan and motor sizes utilized on DT evaporative condensers, anticipate that approximately 4 to 5 starts per hour are allowable.

 If your evaporative condenser is equipped with a two-speed motor(s), you will have an opportunity for process temperature control.
-When the process fluid temperature becomes too cold, switching the fan to half-speed will cause the condensing temperature to rise-stabilizing at a temperature a few degrees higher than before.
-With a further reduction in condensing, the fan may be cycled alternately from half-speed to off.
+When the process fluid temperature becomes too cold, switching the fan to half-speed will cause the cold process fluid temperature to rise-stabilizing at a temperature a few degrees higher than before.
+With a further reduction in fluid temperature, the fan may be cycled alternately from half-speed to off.